dotnet/ai-samples/src/getting-started/semantic-kernel/02-HikerAI/README.md

 1. From a terminal or command prompt, navigate to the `02-HikerAI` directory.

 2. It's now time to try the console application.
-Depending on your Azure subscription it's possible that a few minutes more minute are required before the model deployed in Azure OpenAI get available.
+Depending on your Azure subscription it's possible that a few minutes more minute are required before the model deployed in Azure OpenAI is available.
 If you get an error message about this, wait a few (~5) minutes and try again.
 	```bash
 	dotnet run
 	```